rdavid/dotfiles/README.md

 ## About

 Hi, I'm [David Rabkin](http://cv.rabkin.co.il).
-There are my dotfiles.
+These are my dotfiles.

 ## Installation